Track time for everyone!

 Our track days are ideal to learn not only the limits of the car, but your own limits as well and in a safe way.

 We differentiate between members and non-members.
 Membership costs 50€ for one year.
-Membership cards can be payed in advance or applied at the track and are made at the event itself.
+The membership card will be issued on site, but must be paid in advance with the entry fee.

 One session of free driving on the Zolder track lasts 60 or 120 minutes.